Skip to main content

 Structure of the programme: Once passing our assessment process, successful candidates will be employed on a three-year fixed-term contract at a council and gain varied work experience across different specialties within planning departments.
 They will be mentored by more senior members of staff within the planning department.

-Learning and Development: Graduates will start a fully-funded master’s in planning through a master’s course or level 7 apprenticeship, with the support of their employing council.
-Once trainees have finished their postgraduate study, they are on track to become fully accredited planners and then able to progress into more senior roles.
+Learning and Development: Graduates will start by completing a short Introduction to Planning piece of e-learning to acquaint them with the sector.
+They will then undertake a fully-funded master’s in planning through a master’s course or level 7 apprenticeship, with the support of their employing council.
+Once trainees have finished their postgraduate study, they are on track to become fully accredited planners and then able to progress into more senior roles with higher pay.
 Council planning teams have excellent career progression routes, and a vested interest in seeing their Pathways graduates succeed.

 Council Partners: The scheme will work with local councils across England and Wales, who will hire graduates as part of the programme and support their career development as accredited planning professionals.
-As councils continue to sign up, find the most up-to-date list of cohort 2 partner councils, here.
+As councils sign up, you can find the most up-to-date list of partner councils, here.

 Graduate's Experiences